-Console, etc. My biggest creative outlets are being a GM and
+Tabletop, PC, Console, etc. My biggest creative outlets are being a

-writing software, and if you think either one doesn't require
+GM and writing software, and if you think either one doesn't

-plenty of creativity, we should chat so I can disillusion you of
+require plenty of creativity, we should chat so I can disillusion

-I hate large parties and love small groups / 1:1.
-Give me a
+parties and love small groups / 1:1.
+Give me a political or

-above) and friends over too much alcohol and strangers any day.
+friends over too much alcohol and strangers any day.
+(Not that I

 I tend to avoid paying attention to the news because it's too

 depressing.
 That's assuming you don't count Daily Show and Colbert